YutongWangUMich/CorGI/README.md

 # corgi: a gene filter for comparative analysis

-CORGI a gene filter for integrating two single-cell RNAseq trajectory datasets.
+CORGI (Curve-fit Objective Ranking of Gene Importance) is a gene filter for integrating two single-cell RNAseq trajectory datasets.
 Conceptually, CorGI selects genes that highlight the _shared heterogenity_ in both datasets while rejecting genes that contributes to _batch effects_.

 For example, MDS run on genes selected by CORGI can remove the "batch effect" between mouse and human pre-implantation embryogenesis: